-- Apply for graduation prior to the beginning of the final semester.
-Specific deadlines are listed in the class schedule and posted on the Graduate Studies website.
+- ☐ Apply for graduation prior to the beginning of the final semester.
+Specific deadlines are posted on the Graduate Studies website.
 You may apply for your graduation check online via your Titan Online Student Center.
-A graduation and diploma fee is required.
-You are not required to pay the graduation fee at the time of application for graduation.
-However, you will be required to pay the graduation fee to Student Financial Services (UH-180) before you can become a candidate for graduation.
-Watch your campus e-mail and Student Center To-Do List for information on paying for the graduation check once you have applied. - Maintain Continuous Enrollment.
+A graduation and diploma fee is required. - ☐ Maintain Continuous Enrollment.
 The Study Plan is valid only as long as a graduate student maintains continuous enrollment in both the fall and spring semesters until all requirements are completed.
 Otherwise, it will be necessary to reapply to the university and meet any additional requirements approved in the interim.
-If you have completed all coursework on the Study Plan but have not satisfactorily completed a project, thesis, comprehensive examination or other requirements, you MUST register and pay fees for Graduate Studies 700, which carries no credit and does not require attendance. - □ Consult the departmental graduate program adviser to confirm final requirements for the degree. - □ Complete written and/or oral examination, if required.
-Complete thesis or project, if applicable. - □ Obtain committee approval for thesis, project or results of comprehensive exam(s). - □ If applicable, submit thesis to university thesis reader by deadlines listed in the Class Schedule and on the Graduate Studies website. - ♦ Thesis reader signs "Thesis Approval Form." - □ Take approved copy of thesis with "Thesis Approval Form" to the bookstore (Titan Shops Copy Center) and make arrangements for binding, microfilming and publication.
-The cost is approximately \$200 plus \$80 if copyright is desired. - □ Final, approved Study Plan, with recommendation, sent by the department graduate program adviser to the Graduate Studies Office. - A copy of the Grad Check Review Form is sent to the student showing the adviser's recommendation. - Preliminary audit completed by Graduate Studies Office staff.
-The student's Study Plan is checked for pending grades, and completion of any other requirements. - □ Deposit approved copy of thesis or project in academic department (if required). - □ Complete all general and specific requirements, other than final course examinations, by the last day of classes, in order to assure granting of the degree by the end of the semester. - □ Final verification of completion of requirements sent by the Graduate Studies Office staff to the registrar. - ◊ Notification of award of degree received from registrar approximately ten weeks after the end of the semester.
+If you have completed all coursework on the Study Plan but have not satisfactorily completed a project, thesis, dissertation or comprehensive examination or other requirements, you MUST register and pay fees for Graduate Studies 700, which carries no credit and does not require attendance. - ☐ Consult the departmental graduate program adviser to confirm final requirements for the degree. - ☐ Complete written and/or oral examination, if required.
+Complete dissertation, thesis or project, if applicable. - ☐ Obtain committee approval for dissertation, thesis, project or results of comprehensive exam(s). - ☐ If applicable, submit dissertation or thesis to university thesis/dissertation reader by deadlines on the Graduate Studies website. - ♦ Thesis/Dissertation reader signs "Thesis/Dissertation Approval Form." - ☐ Take approved copy of thesis or dissertation with "Thesis/Dissertation Approval Form" to the bookstore (Titan Shops Copy Center) and make arrangements for binding, microfilming and publication.
+The cost is approximately \$200 plus \$80 if copyright is desired. - ☐ Final, approved Study Plan, with recommendation, sent by the department graduate program adviser to the Graduate Studies Office. - A copy of the Grad Check Review Form is sent to the student showing the adviser's recommendation. - Preliminary audit is completed by Graduate Studies Office staff.
+The student's Study Plan is checked for pending grades, and completion of any other requirements. - ☐ Deposit approved copy of dissertation, thesis or project in academic department (if required). - ☐ Complete all general and specific requirements, other than final course examinations, by the last day of classes, in order to assure granting of the degree by the end of the semester. - ☐ Final verification of completion of requirements sent by the Graduate Studies Office staff to the registrar. - Notification of award of degree received from registrar approximately ten weeks after the end of the semester.